ClickHouse/clickhouse-docs/docs/en/cloud/security/users-and-roles.md

 To change a user's role in the console, go to the Users menu on the left and change the user's role in the drop down.
 :::

 Databases have an account named `default` that is added automatically and granted the default_role upon service creation.
 The user that creates the service is presented with the automatically generated, random password that is assigned to the `default` account when the service is created.
 The password is not shown after initial setup, but may be changed by any user with Admin permissions in the console at a later time.
-This account or an account with Admin privileges within the console may set up additional database roles at any time.
+This account or an account with Admin privileges within the console may set up additional database users and roles at any time.

 :::note
 To change the password assigned to the `default` account in the console, go to the Services menu on the left, access the service, go to the Settings tab and click the Reset password button.